Quantization robustness from dense representations of sparse functions in high-capacity kernel associative memory: Theoretical Analysis of Representation Geometry

-The emergence of a bimodal weight distribution (Fig.~\ref{fig:weight_dist}), a key factor in quantization robustness, can be interpreted through a force-balance model analogous to symmetry breaking in the parameter space.
-The KLR learning objective is composed of two opposing forces acting on the dual variables $\bm{A} = (\alpha_{\mu i})$:
+The emergence of a bimodal weight distribution (Fig.~\ref{fig:weight_dist}), which contributes to robustness against quantization, can be interpreted through a force-balance model analogous to symmetry breaking in parameter space.
+The KLR learning objective consists of two competing components acting on the dual variables $\bm{A} = (\alpha_{\mu i})$:

-\begin{enumerate} \item \textbf{Attractive Force (from $L_2$ Regularization):} The weight decay term ($\lambda \|\bm{A}\|_{K}^{2}$) creates a potential that pulls the weights towards the origin ($\bm{A} = \bm{0}$), favoring a simple, unimodal Gaussian-like distribution.
-This corresponds to a symmetric state where the model has no preference for any particular feature direction. \item \textbf{Repulsive Force (from Margin Maximization):} The logistic loss term seeks to maximize the classification margin by pushing the weights towards $\pm \infty$.
-This force acts to break the symmetry around the origin, driving the parameters into distinct positive and negative clusters to ensure pattern separability under high load. \end{enumerate}
+\begin{enumerate} \item \textbf{Attractive Effect (from $L_2$ Regularization):} The weight decay term ($\lambda \|\bm{A}\|_{K}^{2}$) creates a tendency that pulls the weights toward the origin ($\bm{A} = \bm{0}$), favoring a unimodal Gaussian-like distribution.
+This corresponds to a symmetric state in which the model has no preference for any particular feature direction.

+\item \textbf{Repulsive Effect (from Margin Maximization):} The logistic loss term seeks to maximize the classification margin by driving the weights toward large positive or negative values.
+This effect tends to break the symmetry around the origin, separating the parameters into positive and negative clusters to ensure pattern separability under high load. \end{enumerate}

-During learning on the Ridge of Optimization, we hypothesize that these two forces reach a delicate equilibrium.
-The repulsive force from the data term becomes strong enough to overcome the attraction to zero, potentially rendering the symmetric state at $\bm{A} = \bm{0}$ unstable.
-Consequently, the system would be expected to settle into one of two stable, non-zero states, creating an effective ``double-well'' potential landscape for the weight distribution.
-This force-balance model provides a plausible explanation for why the weights naturally quantize themselves into a bimodal structure without any explicit binarization constraints.
+During learning on the Ridge of Optimization, we hypothesize that these two competing effects reach a delicate balance.
+The repulsive contribution from the data term becomes sufficiently strong to overcome the attraction toward zero, potentially rendering the symmetric state at $\bm{A} = \bm{0}$ unstable.
+Consequently, the system is expected to settle into one of two stable non-zero states, forming an effective double-well-like structure in the weight distribution.

+This interpretation provides a possible explanation for the emergence of a bimodal distribution without explicit binarization constraints, in which the parameters effectively take near-discrete values.
 The empirical validation of this bimodal distribution is presented in Sec.~\ref{sec:bimodal_validation}.